Ever had trouble finding Japanese recipes that were easy to make?

 Best Pressure & rice cooker: Instant Pot LUX60V3 V3

 The Instant Pot IP-LUX60 6-in-1 Programmable Pressure Cooker is the all-in-one cooker that you’re ever going to need in the kitchen!
-The Instant Pot has 6 different functions including includes pressure cooker, sauté/browning, slow cooking, rice cooker, steamer and keep warm.
+The Instant Pot has 6 different functions including includes a pressure cooker (really useful for things like these), sauté/browning, slow cooking, rice cooker, steamer and keep warm feature.

 When the cooking cycle is complete, it will play a nice tune to alert you and you’re good to go with your meal.

-A recipe booklet is included with each and every Instant Pot IP-LUX60 that you’ll purchase, so you don’t have to Google search for specific recipes that are good for this kitchen appliance.
+Every Instant Pot IP-LUX60 you purchase, includes a recipe booklet.
+Therefore, you don’t have to Google search for specific recipes that are good for this kitchen appliance.

-- The Instant Pot Lux 6 qt Multi Cooker combines 6 different kitchen appliances in 1 device, a pressure cooker, rice cooker, sauté, steamer, and warmer, that helps you prepare dishes at 70% faster than when you’ll cook them in individual kitchen tools to help ease your busy lifestyle.
+- The Instant Pot Lux 6 qt Multi Cooker combines 6 different kitchen appliances in 1 device.
+It is a pressure cooker, rice cooker, sauté, steamer, and warmer, that helps you prepare dishes at 70% faster.
+It’s way more effective than cooking with individual kitchen tools.
+It helps ease your busy lifestyle.

 - Ease and convenient to use